Poikilos/outputinspector/README.md

   * Detects flags in your output: "Warning"
 * Detects flags in files cited by your output: `TODO` or `FIXME` in inline comments
   * inline comment mark is determined from file extension: py, pyw, sh, c, h, cpp, hpp, js, java, php, bat, command
+* Installs passthrough-outputinspector for use in IDEs (see Usage)

 ## Formats
 So far, compilers/linters with the following output format is readable as input